codeyamyang29/bukkenoh_guide/README.md

 # Bukkenoh Guide

-### Introduction
+### Introduction & Purpose

-This guide is for english employees.
+This guide is for English employees.<br/>

-### Purpose
-To minimize confusion when tackling unknown character in the code and to unify the project structure.
+To minimize confusion when tackling unknown characters in the code and to unify the project structure.

 ### Backlog Basics
-Working task is register in backlog.
+The working task is registered in the backlog.
 The person in charge is the one who will set the project deadline and the last person to confirm the project completion.

 __When Starting__